 “This is an emergency step that is necessary because of the ongoing pandemic,” Hancock said during a press conference.
 “The situation has deteriorated to the point where we must work and move to reduce risk now.”

-At the same time, the city will work quickly to break up existing, unsanctioned camps, especially around Capitol Hill, almost certainly displacing more people than the new camps will be able to hold.
+At the same time, the city will work quickly to break up existing, unsanctioned camps, especially around Capitol Hill, almost certainly displacing more people than the denver homeless camps will be able to hold.

 Why these 8 council members?